jamesjharper/integra8/examples/README.md

 This API is unstable, and therefore Integra8 does not make use of it.
 To provide comparable functionality, Integra8 starts all `Tests`, `Setups` and `Tear downs` in their own individual process.

-While this can be perfectly acceptable most uses cases, it does undermine the async runtime's ability to schedule optimally and might impact any custom global state managed added by a test author.
+While this is acceptable for most uses cases, it does undermine the async runtime's ability to schedule optimally and might impact any custom global state managed added by a test author.

 This behavior can be disabled with the used of the `use_child_process` setting or `--framework:use-child-process` command line parameter, however this will also disable log stdout capture, resulting in an potential log interleaving when running tests.

-When disabling `use_child_process`, its recommended to install your own file based logging solution to better manage log output.
+When disabling `use_child_process`, its considering using *artifacts writers* as described bellow.

 ```rust